 To find out if you which desktop package you want to (re)install: dpkg -l | grep tu-desktop.
 Or search for one by running aptitude search tu-desktop.
 The correct commands to install a desktop metapackage is (in this example, we're reinstalling the Kubuntu desktop):

 sudo aptitude install linux-image-generic linux-headers-generic # or sudo aptitude install linux-image-server linux-headers-server # or sudo aptitude install linux-image-virtual linux-headers-virtual

 sudo aptitude install linux-image-386 linux-kernel-headers

 Some issues are related to apt-get upgrade and dist-upgrade commands.
-If you get calculation errors when running do-release-upgrade you can resolve this issue by running do-release-upgrade -m desktop or you can remove the ubuntu-desktop package.
+If you get calculation errors when running do-release-upgrade you can resolve this issue by running do-release-upgrade -m desktop, or removing the ubuntu-desktop package.
 When aptitude is used there is no need for this.
-Please follow the guide exactly, when this guide wants to use apt-get, it will tell you

 If you run into individual dependency issues you need to resolve these individually.
 You can use sudo apt-get -f install for this.
-And then continue by running e.g. sudo ./feisty --frontend DistUpgradeViewTextm -mode=server.
-Replace feisty with the release where you upgrade to, this will continue the do-release-upgrade process.
+After resolving the issue, you can continue by running sudo ./feisty --frontend DistUpgradeViewTextm -mode=server; replace feisty with the release where you upgrade to.

 Instructions for specific upgrades